 On one hand, the lack of plenary talks was welcomed by the delegates.
 Informal feedback suggests that the subsequent increase in time for workshops / sessions was a plus.

-On the other hand, some delegates have expressed the view that the conference seemed less well attended and more fragmented – precisely because we didn’t have a unifying event at the beginning of each day.
+On the other hand, some delegates have expressed the view that the conference seemed less well attended because they weren’t able to see everyone in one room and get a feel for how many people were actually at the event and more fragmented – precisely because we didn’t have a unifying event at the beginning of each day.
+The feeling of a fragmented conference can also be explained by the layout of the venue, divided into different buildings used in different sessions.

 There seems to be pros and cons to the approach.
 No generic lesson can be taken from this one experiment.